-All pupils at Airthrie have the opportunity to study Geography and History through Key Stage 1 and 2.
-Airthrie’s location makes it a great place to explore the vibrant history of Cheltenham Spa as well as its interesting geography on the edge of the Cotswolds and its proximity to the Forest of Dean (which is explored in detail in Year 5).
+All pupils at Airthrie have the opportunity to study Geography and History (Humanities) in both Key Stage 1 and 2.
+Airthrie’s location makes it a great place to explore the vibrant history of Cheltenham Spa as well as its interesting geography on the edge of the Cotswolds and its proximity to the Forest of Dean.

 Key Stage 1

 Pupils develop knowledge of the world, the United Kingdom and the local environment.
 They learn key geographical and historical vocabulary and skills, such as first-hand observation and a sense of chronology.
 Separate lessons are taught separately in Topic.